Hundreds of boats line up on Lake Geneva in border art project

-The "Brief Alignment" project was envisioned by Lausanne architect Bastian Marzoli as a collective performance to reflect on the nature of the frontier, organisers said.
+The "Brief Alignment www.brefalignement.ch" project was envisioned by Lausanne architect Bastian Marzoli as a collective performance to reflect on the nature of the frontier, organisers said.

 Vessels from yachts to rowboats took part in the event, for which more than 250 vessels signed up.